 RYLAZE study results

-The Food and Drug Administration (FDA) approved RYLAZE as part of a multi-agent chemotherapy regimen for the treatment of ALL and LBL based on the results of the study.
+The Food and Drug Administration (FDA) approved RYLAZE as part of a multiagent chemotherapy regimen for the treatment of ALL and LBL based on the results of the study.

 The study showed that RYLAZE maintained effective asparaginase levels in the body and met safety requirements specified by the FDA.